numbnet/icesoft/projects/webmc/trunk/webmc/doc/README.txt

 --------------------------------------------------------------------------------
 4. ICEfaces Location

-Set the ${base.dir} property in the build.xml file to point to the path of your ICEfaces library folder.
+Set the base.dir property in the build.properties file to point to the path of your ICEfaces library folder.
 For example, if you downloaded the release of ICEfaces 1.5.3 you would use "ICEfaces-1.5.3-bin/icefaces/lib" as the directory.
-By default the ${base.dir} property is set to "set/this/path/to/icefaces", so Webmc will not compile until you have set the location properly.
+By default the base.dir property is set to build from the local ossrepo trunk.

 --------------------------------------------------------------------------------
 5. Default Presentations